PaulCCCCCCH/UoN-G52GRP-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.

+# Commit issue

+For Meng Wu and Jas Nijier, the contributor data has some issue: because the local issue, the author of part of code is two guests(not github user）namely Meng Wu and Jas Nijer.
+Consequently, the contributor data will not show code committed, even if thousands line has been commited for Meng Wu.
+After the problem is noticed, Meng and Jas are changing.
+But for thousands of line alrady commited for both two, proof can be seen roughly here:

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.